Hydroxychloroquine Market Overview

 - 400 mg course is being given to COVID-19 patients.

 - Americas: The US does not produce anti-malarial drugs as there is no prevalence of malaria.
 The outbreak of COVID-19 has increased the demand for hydroxychloroquine in the Americas.
 Hence, the US government asked the Indian government for the supply of hydroxychloroquine.
 India exported 35.82 lakh tablets of hydroxychloroquine to the US, along with nine metric tons of active pharmaceutical ingredient or API required in the manufacturing of the drug.
-North America is predicted to be one of the largest markets for the manufacturing of hydroxychloroquine in the coming years.
+North America is predicted to be one of the largest hydroxychloroquine market for the manufacturing of hydroxychloroquine in the coming years.

 - Europe: Europe has started trials on patients through hydroxychloroquine drugs for COVID-19.
 Around 2,26,436 people are infected with COVID-19 in the UK and 1,77,423 in France.
 The UK is the third-largest country with most cases of COVID-19.
-The European government is starting medicine trials COVID-19patients.
+The European government is starting medicine trials COVID-19 patients.
 The trials will include 3,200 patients in the Netherlands, Belgium, Luxembourg, the UK, France, and Spain.
 There will be 800 patients in France, where clinical trials were launched this past weekend.

 - Middle East & Africa: India exported worth 5.5 million pills to treat patients of COVID-19 on April 18’ 2020.
 Turkey stockpiled 1 million hydroxychloroquine tablets before the first case appeared in the country.
 Teva Pharmaceuticals situated in Israel is manufacturing not only finished goods but also providing API to other countries.